Abstracts

 3. Poster Presentation Only

-Posters are exhibited in the Poster Hall on a bulletin board measuring 4 feet in height and 8 feet in width.
-The printed posters in the Poster Hall will be available for viewing during all Poster Hall hours.
-Digital ePosters will be available to view on multimedia screens placed throughout the conference space in the mobile app.
+Posters are displayed in the Poster Hall on bulletin boards measuring 48 inches high by 96 inches wide.
+Printed posters will be available for viewing during all Poster Hall hours. ePosters (PDFs) will also be accessible through screens within the conference space and via the mobile app.

-4. Poster Presentation if Not Selected for First-to-Podium or Oral Presentation
+4. Poster Presentation if Not Selected for Oral Presentation Only

 Abstract Submission Categories